freakent/node-red-contrib-sunevents/README.md

 * dawn: dawn (morning nautical twilight ends, morning civil twilight starts)
 * nadir: nadir (darkest moment of the night, sun is in the lowest position)

-This node can be used to make something happen based on a particular period of the day, for example switching on your lights at home at dusk.
+This node can be used to make something happen based on a particular period of the day, for example switching on your lights at home at dusk every day.

 ## How does it work
 When you first deploy the node (or start your node-red), this node calculates when each sun event will happen that day and schedules timer events for each sun event that has not already passed.
-The suncalc library this node depends on calculates all the sun events for the curent day, so this node has to be triggered every day at midnight to set up the timers for the following day.
+It then schedules a job to repeat the same calculations for the next day at midnight and so on.
+The suncalc library this node depends on calculates all the sun events for the current day, so this node has to be triggered every day at midnight to set up the timers for the following day.
 If you enable the "Log event calculations?", you will be able to see all these calculations taking place each day.

 ## History
 Version|Date|Description